SME South Africa celebrates Game changers/Disruptors this March. Follow along as we explore ideas and people that are challenging the status quo.

 Through their methodology, the duo is hoping to get companies to better understand their customers’ actual needs and desires, the Bizcommunity article states.
 They do this by immersing themselves in their clients’ environment, before ideating for solutions.

-“It’s quite simply about empathising with the customer to find their specific needs and decide on which need can be satisfied within certain business constraints,” the article states.
+“It’s quite simply about empathising with the customer to find their specific needs and decide on which need can be satisfied within certain business constraints,” the article states.<i

 Motsoaledi is a rarity in the male-dominated tech sector and has collected an impressive list of achievements despite her youth.
 At just 24, she is a 2015 Allan Gray Orbis Foundation Fellow and 2016 Mandela Rhodes scholar.
 She is also celebrated among powerful, successful young achievers in lists such as the Mail & Guardian’s 2017 Top 200 Young South Africans as well as the recently-announced Destiny Magazine’s Power of 40.
 She is also part of the Inspiring Fifty’s SA Women in Tech.

-Her business partner, Westaway, is a design thinking expert with achievements that include an Advanced Programmes in Design Thinking at the Hasso Plattner Institute (HPI) Cape Town, a partner of Stanford University’s d.school, and together are hoping to create one of the most innovative design thinking businesses in the country.
+Her business partner, Westaway, is a design thinking expert with achievements that include completing an Advanced Programme in Design Thinking at the Hasso Plattner Institute (HPI) Cape Town, a partner of Stanford University’s d.school.
+Together they are hoping to create one of the most innovative design thinking businesses in the country.

 Some of their tools include AI algorithms that they developed during their studies to automate previously time-intensive tasks, a transcription app tool as well as an algorithm that picks up key topics from the customer reports and also allows them to ‘drag and drop’ elements into the basic report skeleton to speed up the process.
 Both are self-devised, according to the article, which allows for some much-needed creative time.